Our Strong Commitment to Privacy

 - You are welcome to make a request for us to delete your personal data at any time (see the section titled ‘Your Rights’ below).

 Unfortunately, the transmission of information via the internet is not completely secure.
 However, we take the following steps to ensure the tightest security:

-We use strong, randomly generated passwords, which are changed regularly.
-We also use two-factor authentication, where a user requires two pieces of information to access personal data we hold.
+- We use strong, randomly generated passwords, which are changed yearly.
 We do not use the same password for different applications.
-These steps help to keep your personal data that we hold in Cloud-based services, such as our CRM and shared folders such as DropBox, as secure as possible.
-Data Breaches:
+These steps help to keep your personal data that we hold in our CRM and shared folders as secure as possible.

 We are exempt from informing you and the ICO of any data breaches if: